Can you use the same set of brushes for watercolors and acrylics?

 If you have synthetic watercolor brushes that you want to use with acrylics, it is preferable to use fluid acrylics or to thin the acrylics with a medium.

-With all of this said, I have sometimes used the same brushes for both acrylics and watercolors, but only inexpensive brushes in the $2-$3 range, so I never really minded if they got messed up.
+With all of this said, I have sometimes used the same brushes for both acrylics and watercolors, but only inexpensive brushes, so I never really minded if they got messed up.

 One time I used a flat watercolor brush with acrylics and as I was washing it, I noticed that the acrylic paint had gotten up into the hairs near the ferrule.
 Even though the paint hadn't dried onto the brush, after I thoroughly washed it, the hairs were splayed and never retained their original shape.
 The brush was pretty much ruined, but I kept it to use for abstract acrylic artwork.